 Alternatively, take the Malpensa Express train to Cadorna station, then underground line 2 (green line) towards Famagosta.

-Agenzia BCD Travel provides a free hotel booking service.
+Agenzia Blueteam Travel Group provides an hotel booking service.
 Preferential rates are available to SDA Bocconi students who book their stay at least fifteen days prior to the start of their program.
 Bookings with less notice may incur higher rates, though the agency will attempt to find suitable accommodation at a reasonable price.

 From Stazione Centrale F.S.